AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-print-channel-tutorial/configuring-line-chart.md

 ---
-title: Configuração do gráfico de linhas para seu primeiro documento de comunicação interativa
+title: Configuração do gráfico de linhas para o primeiro documento de comunicação interativa
 seo-title: Configuring line chart for your first interactive communication document
-description: Esta é a parte 8 do tutorial de várias etapas para criar seu primeiro documento de comunicações interativas para o canal de impressão.
-Nesta parte, adicionaremos um gráfico de Linha para exibir o saldo da conta.
+description: Esta é a parte 8 do tutorial em várias etapas para a criação do primeiro documento de comunicações interativas para o canal de impressão.
+Nesta parte, adicionaremos um gráfico de linha para exibir o saldo da conta.
 seo-description: This is part 8 of multistep tutorial for creating your first interactive communications document for the print channel.
 In this part, we will add a Line chart to display the account balance.
 uuid: a4394874-a080-4b6a-a3eb-ffc71504919d
 feature: Interactive Communication